zobayer098/hackathon2025/README.md

 azd env set AZURE_AI_AGENT_MODEL_VERSION <MODEL_VERSION>
 ```

+In this example an agent can perform search using the context given in the search index, deployed in Azure AI Search resource (default) or in the uploaded files.
+The semantic index search represents so-called hybrid search i.e. it uses LLM to search for the relevant context in the provided index as well as embedding similarity search.
+This index is built from the `embeddings.csv` file, containing the embeddings vectors, followed by the contexts.
+To use file search instead, please set the local environment variable `USE_SEARCH_SERVICE` to `false` during the `azd up` command.
+In this case the Azure AI Search resource will not be deployed.

 #### Logging
 If you want to enable logging to a file, uncomment the following line in Dockerfile located in the src directory: